 Dear Club members,

-This is the fifth newsletter of the Salmagundi Library, and Anthony Bellov has kindly written a brief description of his library photographic exhibition which he thought might be of interest to the membership.
+This is the fourth newsletter of the Salmagundi Library, and Jay Barksdale has kindly selected some books in bookcase Z at the back of the library which he thought might be of interest to the membership.

 Salmagundi Library Committee Chairman

 Z2 may seem a shelf singularly devoid of books belonging in an art library.
 Then again, the founding members probably thought in a more inclusive manner.
 Of the twenty-eight books, half are a varied lot poetry and for 2023, unusual choices.
 True, there is Shelley (Z2-39), Oliver Wendell Holmes (-20), Kipling’s The Five Nations (19), and the Iliad (21) translated into blank verse by Derby, Edward George Geoffrey Smith Stanley, Earl of, 1799-1869 (whew!).

 Here familiarity may end and obscurity begin : Ballads and poems relating to the Burgoyne campaign (01), The dove ; or, passages of cosmography; a poem (02), Love songs of France (14) and folk-lore of Roumanian peasants (09).
 From the genial Thomas Haynes Bayly, 19th century English poet, we enjoy two volumes of songs and ballads (15) and by Salmagundian Augustus George Heaton, d.
 1930, artist, author and numismatist, a long dramatic poem The heart of David the psalmist-king (52).
 Poetry by two other Salmagundians are Maize and milkweed : fifty-two stalks (13) by Dan Cady, and Plum blossom scrolls : haiku (52), by Frank Ankenbrand, Jr.